SlenderFox/HeatStreetTalentsRevival/ideas.md

 - Are his abilities possible to implement?
 - Could be a great enemy type.
 - Long range, medium tier.
+### Mutators
+- I think this is an interesing idea.
+- Increases complexity over time and can be used to scale complexity on higher difficulties (if I implement that).
+- Has a potentially large element cost, should try to keep this a low as I can.
+- Lower priority to implement.
 ## Maps
 - For now I would like to do Kanezaka; I am tired of Chateau Guillard.
 - It is unlikely I would be able to fit many maps into one gamemode and might be limited to only one.